Can the strong interactions between hadrons be determined using femtoscopy?

 However, it also shows that the source term cannot be assumed to be universal across interaction models, and its form must be off-shell consistent with that of the interaction under consideration.
 Failure to maintain off-shell consistency between the source and the wave function (or interaction potential) by assuming $\hat S_{12}' = \hat S_{12}$ leads to model dependence of the calculated correlation functions.
 Given the quest for precision in femtoscopy experiments~\cite{ALICE:2020mfd}, it is important to quantify model dependence in $C ({\bf k})$ caused by the assumed universality of the source.

-{\it Gedankenexperiment.---}For demonstration purposes, we focus here on two stable distinguishable spinless particles interacting via a short-range force (but all arguments made here remain valid for identical particles, nonvanishing spin and/or if the Coulomb interaction is included) and perform a Gedankenexperiment by letting Alice and Bob analyze two-body correlations.
+{\it Gedankenexperiment.---}For demonstration purposes, we focus here on two stable distinguishable spinless particles interacting via a short-range force (but all arguments made here remain valid for identical particles, nonvanishing spin and/or if the Coulomb interaction is included, see the Supplemental Material~\cite{SuppMat} for a generalization to the proton-proton system) and perform a Gedankenexperiment by letting Alice and Bob analyze two-body correlations.

 The interaction between particles considered by Alice coincides with the spin-$0$ projection of the neutron-proton chiral effective field theory (EFT) potential at fifth order (N$^4$LO$^+$) \cite{Reinert:2017usi} with the cutoff parameter $\Lambda = 450$~MeV.
 That is,